How to Request a Travel Signature on your Form I-20 or DS-2019

 Many international students go on cruise vacations while here.
 If you do this, be sure to check visa requirements for each of the countries you will visit on the cruise.
 You are still required to have an I-20/DS-2019 with valid travel signature and a valid U.S. visa to return (visa exception: travel under Automatic Visa Revalidation).
 Check with the cruise company for questions about immigration/port of entry requirements if you cannot find visa information for the countries you will visit on their embassy webpages.

 What if I am going to a U.S. territory?

 If you will travel to a U.S. territory such as Puerto Rico, U.S. Virgin Islands, Saipan or Guam, you do not need to have a valid travel signature/U.S. visa to return.
 However if your flight transits through another country, or if you will travel to another country’s territory on your trip, you will need an I-20/DS-2019 with valid travel signature, and a valid U.S. visa, to return.

 What if I am studying abroad?

-After you are accepted to participate in a UConn Education Abroad program, you must visit ISSS to discuss impact on your F-1 status.
+After you are accepted to participate in a UConn Experiential Global Learning program, you must visit ISSS to discuss impact on your F-1 status.
 ISSS will issue a new Form I-20 for you that indicates you will be studying abroad, and we will provide a travel signature at the same time.
 Depending on how long your study abroad program will be, you may need to have a new Form I-20 mailed to you overseas with a new travel signature for your return.
 If your visa will expire, you may need to renew it in the country where you will study abroad.
 Contact ISSS for details.
 Note: J-1 students may not study abroad and keep their DS-2019 forms active for return.

 What if I am researching abroad?